waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_8.md

 * Display how many users favourited the link
 * Create a user profile page that will show the links they submitted, tags they created and their favourites.
 * Display the link to the user's profile at the top of the page if the user is logged in
-* Implement forgotten password functionality
 * Redirect the user with a flash message if a logged in user tries to sign up or sign in
 * Send a welcome email when the user signs up
-* Create validations for all models:
+* Create [validations](http://datamapper.org/docs/validations.html) for all models:
   * email must have the correct format (see an example in Datamapper Validations)
   * email and password must be present
   * link must have a title and a url
   * tag must have some text
 * Add a description property to the link.
 * Add a username to the User model, so that username instead of an email was shown next to the link.